filip-ch9/spring-boot-swagger2-application/README.md

 to import the project into postman copy the url
 open postman app select import and select link paste the url and that's it # play around with different inputs and tests

+to generate pdf document go to # localhost:9000 and print the generated pdf

 ```